-The UN Live concept has been developed through a collaborative effort by leading global thinkers within digital development, museums and the art world, social science, and from within the UN.
+To date, the UN Live concept has been developed through a collaborative effort by leading global thinkers within diverse fields including digital development, museums and the art world, social science, and from within the UN.

 The initial phases of the UN Live project have been led by three committees: Content and Design, Building and Finance, and Stakeholder and Legal.
-The committees are supported by the UN Live Secretariat, based in the UN City in Copenhagen.
+The committees are supported by the UN Live Secretariat.

 Stakeholder and Legal Committee